Rise of Carbon Dioxide Unabated

 The longest unbroken record of CO2 measurements

 Charles David Keeling of Scripps Oceanography, located at the University of California San Diego, began on-site CO2 measurements at a NOAA’s weather building on Mauna Loa in 1958, initiating what has become the longest unbroken record of CO2 measurements in the world.
 NOAA measurements began in 1974, and the two research institutions have made complementary, independent measurements ever since.
-CIRES researchers are involved at many stages, from shipping flasks around the world to air sampling and data analysis.
+CIRES researchers are involved at many stages, from air sampling to data analysis.

 Read more at NOAA Research.